entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Olson, E. C. (1958).
 Summary, review, and integration of the geology and the faunas.
 Fieldiana: Geology.

+Olson, E. C. (1965).
+New Permian vertebrates from the Chickasha Formation in Oklahoma.
+Oklahoma Geological Survey Circular, 70, 1–70.

+Olson, E. C. (1965).
+New Permian vertebrates from the Chickasha Formation in Oklahoma.
+Oklahoma Geological Survey, Circular 70, 1-90.

+Olson, E. C. (1972).
+Diplocaulus parvus n. sp.
+(Amphibia: Nectridea) from the Chickasha Formation (Permian: Guadalupian) of Oklahoma.
+Journal of Paleontology, 46(5), 656–659.

 Olson, E. C. (1989).
 The Arroyo Formation (Leonardian: Lower Permian) and its vertebrate fossils.
 Texas Memorial Museum Bulletin.

+Olson, E. C., & Barghusen, H. (1962).
+Permian vertebrates from Oklahoma and Texas.
+Part I.—Vertebrates from the Flowerpot Formation, Permian of Oklahoma.
+Oklahoma Geological Survey, Circular 59, 5-48.

 Olson, E. C., & Beerbower, J. R. (1953).
 The San Angelo Formation, Permian of Texas, and its vertebrates.
 The Journal of Geology, 61(5), 389‑423. https://doi.org/10.1086/626109